 Commercial Real Estate Law in North Dakota

-Commercial Real Estate Law in Fargo, North Dakota is any form of land or permanent structure which isn't utilized for residential or industrial purposes, and is instead used for a business involving the buying and selling of goods or services.
+Commercial Real Estate Law in West Fargo, North Dakota is any type of land or permanent structure which isn't used for residential or industrial purposes, and is instead used for a business involving the buying and selling of goods or services.

-The laws regulating real estate in Fargo, North Dakota apply differently when dealing with commercial, as opposed to residential, real estate.
+The laws governing real estate in West Fargo, North Dakota apply differently when dealing with commercial, as opposed to residential, real estate.

-Common Commercial Real Estate Law Issues in Fargo, North Dakota
+Common Commercial Real Estate Law Issues in West Fargo, North Dakota